Virtualization-projects/ee-workshop/DESKTOP.md

 **System Requirements**

-  Docker Desktop Enterprise installed on your laptop with internet access to complete this lab.
+  You need Docker Desktop Enterprise installed on your laptop or workstation with internet access to complete this lab.
 An XX-day evaluation license is included with the download of Docker Desktop Enterprise.
- * You will also need a code editor.
+ * You will also need a code editor of your choice.
 Instructions here demonstrate the use of [Microsoft Visual Studio Code (vscode)](https://code.visualstudio.com/download), but any code editor should work.
    * No knowledge of the code syntax is assumed.
    * Some steps demonstrate the use of the [Docker plugin](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) in vscode; many code editors have Docker plugins available that should function similarly.
 The plugins are not required and the equivalent command will be given to complete the step.
    * **The Docker Desktop Enterprise download is approximately 1.8 GB so please download and install before the workshop**

-**Windows**
-> **Windows 10: Docker Desktop requires Hyper-V features utilizing Windows 10 Pro or Enterprise to successfully install it.**
+**Windows OS Requirements**
 >
+> * Windows 10 Professional or Enterprices
+>   * Hyper-V features enable.
+If you want to see how to enable Hyper-V, [check it out over here.](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).
 > * [Download Docker Desktop Enterprise for Windows 10](https://docs.docker.com/ee/desktop/admin/install/windows/)
 > * Windows 10 Pro or Enterprise

-**Mac**
+**Mac OS Requirements**
 >   * [Download Docker Desktop Enterprise for macOS](https://docs.docker.com/ee/desktop/admin/install/mac/)
 > * macOS: Docker Desktop requires macOS 10.12 and newer
 > * Mac Hardware must be a 2010 or newer model